LemmaEOF/glowcase/README.md

 ### Item Display Block

-Appears as a floating item stack, and:
+An empty space with a floating item stack that:
 - Displays the stack display name on hover (toggleable)
 - Dispenses a copy of the stack on use (toggleable)
 - Rotates towards the player (toggleable)